Sniliev/PTP_file_exchange/README.md

 # PTP_file_exchange

-A simple PTP_file_exchange involving a torrein nt server written in java
+##A simple PTP file exchange involving a torrent server written in java